henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExerciseFuncAnnotInterp.md

 ## BLAST approach
 Blast searches provide an indication about potential homology to known proteins.
 A 'full' Blast analysis can run for several days and consume several GB of Ram.
 Consequently, for a huge amount of data it is recommended to parallelize this step doing analysis of chunks of tens or hundreds proteins.
-This approach can be usedd to give a name to the genes and a function and transcripts.
+This approach can be used to give a name to the genes and a function to the transcripts.

 ### Perform Blast searches from the command line on Uppmax: